 During previous AEMP design versions, biological Action Levels 1 and 2 were based on statistical comparisons of the NF area to the FF1, FFA and FFB areas (formerly referred to as FF reference areas).
 However, during the AEMP Version 3.0, it was determined that the three former FF reference areas have become exposed to the Mine effluent and, therefore, can no longer be treated as valid reference areas in a control-impact comparison.
-Therefore, for the AEMP Design Version 5.1, the statistical comparisons to FF area data to evaluate Action Level triggers have been restricted to use of the 2007 to 2013 FF area data set (or part thereof) that were used to generate normal ranges in the Reference Conditions Report Version 1.4 (Table 5.2.4).
+Therefore, consistent with AEMP Design Version 5.2, the statistical comparisons to FF area data to evaluate Action Level triggers have been changed to use the mean of the 2007 to 2013 FF area data set, referred to as the reference condition data set, that was used to generate normal ranges in the approved Reference Conditions Report Version 1.4 (Table 5.2.4).